aqeelsadiq/test/README.md

 # Lambda Function Configuration
 store the **github-token, github-owner and githubrepo-name** in the system manages parameter store manually.

-use the data block to fetch the all three and use it for labda function.
+use the data block to fetch the all three and use it for lambda function.

 The Lambda module fetches the required GitHub credentials using a Terraform data block.
 These values are stored as environment variables in the Lambda function configuration: